Entropy production: Short history

 Here S is the entropy in the final state and S0 the entropy in the initial state; S0-S is the entropy difference for the backwards part of the process.
 The integral is to be taken from the initial state to the final state, giving the entropy difference for the forwards part of the process.
 From the context, it is clear that N = 0 if the process is reversible and N > 0 in case of an irreversible process.

 First and second law

-The laws of thermodynamics system apply to well-defined systems.
+The laws of thermodynamics apply to well-defined systems.
 Fig. 1 is a general representation of a thermodynamic system.
 We consider systems which, in general, are inhomogeneous.
 Heat and mass are transferred across the boundaries (nonadiabatic, open systems), and the boundaries are moving (usually through pistons).
 In our formulation we assume that heat and mass transfer and volume changes take place only separately at well-defined regions of the system boundary.
 The expression, given here, are not the most general formulations of the first and second law.
 E.g. kinetic energy and potential energy terms are missing and exchange of matter by diffusion is excluded.